A blog or site might seem more like a hobby than a job, especially since most people don’t earn any money from it.

-- Add the Google AdSense widget to your website and place your ads.
+- Add the Google AdSense widget to your website and place your banner ads.

 Selling ad space on your website is another way to boost your income.
 Instead of going through an advertising network like Google AdSense, you can make arrangements directly with the businesses you’ll promote.
 This means that you get 100% of the marketing budget.

 And you can come up with your own prices too!
 Of course, that means you’ll have to work twice as hard to promote your ad space and negotiate with businesses on top of actually running your site.

 To earn money using this model, you can’t just have good traffic numbers.
 You need high conversion rates as well.
 Although, you can also swap out cost-per-click (CPC) for cost-per-impressions (CPM) – this is a great way of monetizing traffic, but CPMs are usually much lower than CPCs.